blackviper30091980-stack/PetStore-API-Testing/negative-test-cases/README.md

 Test Data: order ID,pet ID,quatity,shipDate,status,complete

-Steps:  1.Send o post request to /store/order with invalid quantity value to create a store order
+Steps:  1.Send a POST request to /store/order with invalid quantity value to create a store order

 2. Observe the response